Victoria County License Hearing Guide

 • Medical appointments

-• Costs and Application Process: Obtaining an ODL involves filing a petition with the court, providing supporting documentation, and paying associated fees.
-The process can be complex, and it's recommended to consult with an attorney.
+• Costs and Application Process: Applying for an ODL involves filing a petition with the court, providing evidence of your need to drive, and paying court fees.
+You will also need to obtain SR-22 insurance (proof of financial responsibility).

 Getting Your License Back